Skip to content

 Du bois formula?

-In one line: feed the figures into the Body Surface Area calculadora widget and it'll show the working.
+The useful way to think about it: feed the figures into the Body Surface Area Calculator widget and it'll show the working.
 Compute body surface area (BSA) using the Du Bois and Mosteller formulas — commonly used for chemotherapy dosing and paediatric medicine.
 Used clinically for chemotherapy dosing and burns assessment.
 Adults typically fall between 1.6 m² and 2.2 m².
 The Du Bois formula is an alternative for shorter patients.

 Mosteller formula?